botsync/volta_simulation/README.md

 ```
 $ roslaunch volta_description gazebo.launch
 ```
- * Once the gazebo simulation environment is launched, run the following to load the Volta robot:
+ * Once the gazebo simulation environment is launched, run the following to spawn the Volta robot:
  ```
 $ roslaunch volta_description simulation.launch
 ```